Darkle/coopcoding.com_jekyll_version/_posts/blog/2015-04-18-an-alternative-to-undelete-in-osx-(and-hiding-the-trash-icon-in-the-dock).md

-I realised this could be used as a poor-ma alternative to undelete
+I realised this could be used as a poor-mans alternative to undelete

 ### Removing the trash icon from the dock